 4. The Aquarium

-Like the zoo the aquarium is a great place for kids to see some animals up close and personal.
+Like the zoo, the aquarium is a good idea for kids to see some animals up close and personal.
 Turtles, sharks, rays, huge fish and other remarkable creatures can all be found at the aquarium.
 Talk to your kids about the ocean and how deep it is.
 Discuss how big fish can get and where they live.
 Talk about fresh water versus salt water and what fish live where.
 Boys especially love to see piranha and everyone loves to shudder over the octopus.
 You can even cover things like the differences between mammals and fish, by pointing out that a dolphin is actually a mammal.
-Some aquariums are hands on too.
+Some aquariums are offering new ways to be hands on too.
 Kids can touch a ray, a sea urchin or a star fish.
 Even toddlers will enjoy a dry trip underwater and marvel at the huge wall of water being held back by clear glass.

 Once you get home from the farm you can bring the lesson home with you by teaching kids gardening skills.
 Visiting the farm garden can help kids to really understand how food grows and how much time and effort goes into it.
 They can start gardening by planting a bean plant or something equally fast growing.
 My kids love to grow strawberries and tomatoes.
 By the time the harvest rolls around they will be chomping at the bit to taste their fruits and veggies.
 That is one way to get them to eat more greens!

+There are lots of learning activities in the garden.
 Help kids to learn the differences between good plants and weeds, how to take care of the soil, how and when to water, and what bugs to watch out for.
 These educational summer activities kids will love can easily become year round with things like pumpkin for fall and happy spring flowers.
 You can also teach kids how to put away your abundant crops, for example, how to can tomatoes.
+These simple things are so much fun and give kids a great sense of accomplishment.

 6. The Children’s Museum